 1/8 teaspoon fresh ground nutmeg

-1 pound sharp white cheddar cheese, coarsely grated (4 heaping cups), plus more if baking (about 1/2 cup)
+1 pound sharp white cheddar cheese, shredded (4 heaping cups), plus more if baking (about 1/2 cup)

 5 ounces (140 grams) Pecorino-Romano cheese, shredded (1 1/2 cups)

-If baking the macaroni and cheese, heat the oven to 375 degrees F. Butter a 3-quart casserole dish or spray with non-stick cooking spray.
-If making stove-top mac and cheese, move on to the next step.
+For baked macaroni and cheese, heat the oven to 375 degrees Fahrenheit and butter a 3-quart casserole dish or spray with non-stick cooking spray.
+For stove-top mac and cheese, move on to the next step.

-Bring a large pot of salted water to the boil, add the pasta then follow package directions, but cook 1 minute less than the package calls for.
-Drain then rinse pasta with cold water.
+Bring a large pot of salted water to the boil, add the pasta then follow package directions, but cook 2 minute less than the recommended cook time.
+Drain then rinse pasta with cold water and set aside.

 Add milk to a large microwave-safe measuring jug and microwave 1 to 3 minutes until warm.
 Alternatively, you can add milk to a large saucepan over medium heat then heat milk until warm.

-Melt the butter in a large, high-sided pan over medium heat.
+While the milk warms up, melt the butter in a large saucepan or Dutch oven over medium heat.
 When the butter begins to bubble, add the flour.
-Cook, whisking constantly 2 to 3 minutes until butter smells fragrant and nutty — the color of the butter-flour mixture will be light brown.
+Cook, constantly whisking until the butter smells fragrant and nutty — the color of the butter-flour mixture will be light brown; 2 to 3 minutes.

 While whisking, slowly pour the warm milk into butter and flour mixture.
 Continue to cook, constantly whisking until the sauce bubbles and thickens.
 Remove the pan from the heat. and then stir in mustard, black pepper, cayenne, nutmeg, 4 cups of cheddar and all of the Romano cheese.
 Stir until the heat from the sauce melts the cheese.

 If the drained and rinsed pasta will fit into the pan, add it to the cheese sauce.
 If the pasta will not fit, add both the pasta and sauce to a separate large bowl and stir well.

-Pour into the prepared baking dish.
-Top with about 1/2 cup of extra cheddar cheese.
 Bake, uncovered, until bubbling, about 30 minutes.
-Turn oven to broil then broil 3 to 5 minutes until top has blistered and become lightly browned.
+For browned cheese on top, turn the oven to broil, and then broil 3 to 5 minutes until the top has blistered and lightly browned.
 Let stand about 10 minutes before serving.